Workforce testing – FAQs for employers

 Yes.
 Government guidance emphasises that employers have a duty to consult their people on health and safety.
 (For further discussion of this, see our FAQs on managing a safe return to the workplace.)

 Acas’s guidance also recommends consulting with employees as a matter of best practice before introducing any testing regime to cover how it will work, the consequences of a positive test (including pay) and how employee data will be used and shared.

 Employers may find it helpful to have a written policy as a method of communication with employees, and also to formally record any changes to any other policies as a result of the testing regime (for example, if sickness policies are being amended).
-Equally, a reminder that all other Covid-secure guidelines remain in full force is advisable, to address any mistaken assumptions that testing replaces or relaxes such restrictions.
+Equally, a reminder of what other safety measures will be in place is advisable.

 Employee health data can be processed if there is a lawful basis for doing so.
-Given that all employers are legally required to undertake risk assessments for health and safety purposes, and provide a healthy and safe working environment, most employers will be able to rely on their health and safety obligations as the legal basis for processing any health data.
+Most employers will be able to rely on their health and safety obligations or “substantial public interest” as the legal basis for processing testing data.

 The Information Commissioner’s Office (ICO) has released guidance for employers on carrying out workplace testing, emphasising the need to inform staff in an open and transparent manner about the reasons for processing their personal data and what decisions will be made as a result of you having that information.